developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/configreference/index.md

 ### DisableAllIME
 **This parameter is intended for use only with Zebra Enterprise Keyboard (EKB) layouts**.
 It controls the use of input method editors (IMEs) in the Enterprise Browser app.
 A setting of 0 invokes the default keyboard selected in the Android On-screen keyboard settings panel when an input field gains focus in an Enterprise Browser app.

-When this parameter contains a setting of 1 and EKB layout is selected as the default in the Android settings panel, the EKB layout will NOT appear when an input field gains focus.
+When this parameter contains a setting of 1 and an EKB layout is selected as the default in the Android On-screen keyboard settings panel, the EKB layout will NOT appear when an input field gains focus.
 Behavior with non-Zebra keyboards is undefined. **This parameter can be useful for suppressing on-screen keyboard pop-ups when the device scanner is used for entering characters into a field**.

 <!-- 1/6/21- description changed to above per eng.
 [TUT-43505].